№ Podcast clipper

 You can export both from a single trim.
 Cut once, download the MP4, then download the MP3 of the same segment without re-pasting the URL.
 The probe is cached — repeat downloads of the same episode are nearly instant.

 Set your start and end times to the second.
 AppsGolem accepts HH:MM:SS or MM:SS — paste the timestamps you noted while listening.
-The cutter downloads exactly that range; nothing added, nothing dropped.
+The cutter trims to the exact frame; nothing added, nothing dropped.
 Frame-accurate trimming means your clip starts where you said it starts, not three seconds late.

 Episode-length jobs work too.
 Some podcasts post unedited 5-hour conversations.
 The cutter handles them — set your start and end, the worker grabs only the segment you asked for, and your download is a few MB instead of a few GB.